ocastilloreyes/petgem/doc/source/Manual.rst

 `PETSc <http://www.mcs.anl.gov/petsc/>`__ options database.
-Since `PETSc <http://www.mcs.anl.gov/petsc/>`__ knows which portions of the matrix and vectors are locally owned by each processor, the post-processing task is also completed in parallel following the numerical scheme described in :ref:`CSEM problem` section.
+Since `PETSc <http://www.mcs.anl.gov/petsc/>`__ knows which portions of the matrix and vectors are locally owned by each processor, the post-processing task is also completed in parallel.

 All `petsc4py <https://pypi.python.org/pypi/petsc4py>`__ classes and
 methods are called from the PETGEM kernel in a manner that allows a